opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. note:: If the current level is vector-based, it's displayed as vector, to allow any drawing and editing operation you may perform.

-Raster drawings and images that usually are displayed in the work area according to their DPI value, can be displayed at their actual pixel size, that is to say that one pixel from the image is displayed as one pixel of the screen monitor, to better examine them.
+Raster drawings and images that usually are displayed in the viewer according to their DPI value, can be displayed at their actual pixel size, that is to say that one pixel from the image is displayed as one pixel of the screen monitor, to better examine them.

 .. note:: Visualizing an image at its actual pixel size is different from zooming in because zooming always takes into account the image DPI information.

-.. tip:: **Windows only - to enter/exit the work area full screen mode:**
+.. tip:: **Windows only - to enter/exit the viewer full screen mode:**

-    Right-click the work area and choose Full Screen Mode/Exit Full Screen Mode from the menu that opens.
+    Right-click the viewer and choose Full Screen Mode/Exit Full Screen Mode from the menu that opens.

 .. tip:: **To activate or deactivate the raster visualization for vector drawings:**